Research in chemical, biomedical, or life sciences

 How do I apply?

-You can apply through the Amherst online application portal here (look for the Beckman Scholars Program).
+Apply through the Amherst online application portal (look for the Beckman Scholars Program).
 You will need to supply a:

 - research proposal; you are strongly encouraged to collaborate with one of the Beckman mentors to develop your research proposal